The 80/20 Rule Relevant to Cleaner Teeth: Get the Gap!

-Most people find it very difficult and tedious to clean the gap between their teeth.
-It is much easier just to give a good old scrub, get it over and done with in 30 seconds and get out of there.
+Most people find it very difficult and tedious to clean the gaps between their teeth.
+It is much easier just to give a good old scrub, get it over and done within 30 seconds and get out of there.
 The ‘good old scrub’ typically employs random movements primarily on the outside of the teeth – and occasionally on the inside if you’re lucky.

 In truth this kind of tooth brushing – obviously two minutes would be better – does clean the outside surfaces of the teeth and often does a reasonable job of preventing decay and gum disease that starts in the areas that are fairly easy to get at.

 80% of the problems start in 20% of the places

 However, and it is a big, however, it is the gap in between the teeth that accounts for a huge percentage of the problems people get, such as decay and gum disease.
 You can think of it like the 80/20 rule – 80% of the problems start in 20% of the places.

 Mathematically, the tooth has five surfaces – four sides and a top.
 Two of those sides touch adjacent teeth and form the gap – that’s 2 surfaces out of 5 or 40%.
 It is on those minority of surfaces that nearly all the decay starts and most periodontal disease.
 The other 60% of the tooth surfaces seem to get by fairly well with standard brushing especially if you have had fluoride in your drinking water when you are aged from 2 to 8 years old.